Exact Null Controllability of Non-Autonomous Conformable Fractional Semi-Linear Systems with Nonlocal Conditions: Introduction

-Byszewski \cite{byszewski1991theorems} investigated the nonlocal Cauchy problem, highlighting the significance of nonlocal conditions across various fields, as discussed in \cite{byszewski1991theorems,deng1993exponential} and the references therein.
-For instance, in \cite{deng1993exponential}, the author modeled the diffusion phenomenon of a small amount of gas in a transparent tube using the formula
+Byszewski~\cite{byszewski1991theorems} analyzed the nonlocal Cauchy problem and underscored the relevance of nonlocal conditions in numerous applications, as detailed in~\cite{byszewski1991theorems,deng1993exponential} and the references therein.
+For instance, in~\cite{deng1993exponential}, the diffusion process of a small quantity of gas inside a transparent tube is modeled using the following expression: